Real Robot Challenge: A Robotics Competition in the Cloud: Tasks and Results of RRC 2020

 We found that for the narrow cuboid used in phase 3, our object tracking method was unreliable with respect to the rotation around the long axis of the cuboid.
-To prevent this from affecting the reward computation, we changed the computation of the rotation error to use only the absolute angle between the long axes of the cuboid in goal and actual pose.
-This is again divided by $\pi$ for normalisation.
-The reward is then computed in the same way as above, using \cref{eq:reward_phase4}.
+To prevent this from affecting the reward computation, we changed the computation of the rotation error to use only the normalized absolute angle between the long axes of the cuboid in goal and actual pose.